smudge/decks/railsconf-2022/slides.md

 class: pt-20
 ---

 <img style="width:42%;margin:0 auto;" src="/images/jenkins.png" />

 <!--
-And I saved this screengrab of our build history (by the way, we don't use Jenkins anymore).
+And, I saved this screengrab of our build history.
+(Now, I can tell this is really old because we haven't used Jenkins for years...)

-If you look closely, it's actually an entire year's worth of broken builds.
+And if you look closely, it's actually an entire year's worth of broken builds.

-Each one of those was a developer, banging their head against their keyboard, trying to get this working.
+So each one of those was a developer, banging their head against their keyboard, trying to get this working.
 -->

 ---